 Not Knowing the Massachusetts Estate Tax Threshold

 18 states and the District of Columbia impose an estate tax or have an inheritance tax.
 This means if you die with assets valued over your state’s threshold, you will likely owe taxes.
-Each state sets their own threshold with policy for how it will increase over the years.
+Each state sets its own threshold with policy for how it will increase over the years.
 Massachusetts has a $1 million-dollar threshold.
 For residents of Massachusetts, if your estate is worth more than $1 million, money must be paid to the state first, before any assets are distributed to your heirs or organizations.

 Some states will only tax the money above their threshold.
 In Massachusetts, if the value of your estate is above $1 million, the estate tax applies to the entire value of your estate, on a graduated scale, not just the amount over the threshold.
 To put that in perspective, the average home price in MA for 2018 was $385,000.
 As residents of MA know, that number can be much higher depending on the town you reside in.
 Let’s assume you have been diligent in saving and have investable assets of $1.5 million.
 In simple terms, you have an estate valued at $1.88 million.
 In some states, if the threshold was $1 million, you would owe state estate taxes on $885,000.
 But, you’re a resident of Massachusetts, so your entire estate, $1.88 million is up for grabs.

-Often times, with proper planning and coordination between your estate attorney, tax professional and financial planner, taxation on the entire estate can be reduced or eliminated altogether.
+Often times, with proper planning and coordination between your estate attorney, tax professional, and financial planner, taxation on the entire estate can be reduced or eliminated altogether.

 Not Realizing Your Life Insurance Death Benefit is Part of Your Estate